Maria I of Portugal

-Dona Maria I (Maria Francisca Isabel Josefa Antónia Gertrudes Rita Joana; 17 December 1734 – 20 March 1816) also known as Maria the Pious in Portugal and Maria the Mad in Brazil, was Queen of Portugal from 24 February 1777 until her death in 1816.
+Dona Maria I (Maria Francisca Isabel Josefa Antónia Gertrudes Rita Joana; 17 December 1734 – 20 March 1816), also known as Maria the Pious in Portugal and Maria the Mad in Brazil, was Queen of Portugal from 24 February 1777 until her death in 1816.
 Maria was the first undisputed queen regnant of Portugal (Note: Portugal had two undisputed queens regnant: Maria I and Maria II and two disputed queens regnant: Beatriz and Teresa.) and the first monarch of Brazil.

-Maria was the eldest daughter of King Dom José I (Joseph I) of Portugal and Queen Mariana Victoria.
+Maria was the eldest daughter of King Joseph I of Portugal and Queen Mariana Victoria.
 As the heir to the throne, she held the titles of Princess of Brazil and Duchess of Braganza.
-She married her uncle Infante Pedro (Peter) in 1760.
-They had six children, of whom three survived infancy: José, João (John), and Mariana Vitória.
-The death of King José in 1777 placed Maria, then 42 years old, on the throne.
-Her husband Pedro was nominally king alongside her as Dom Pedro III.
+She married her uncle Infante Peter in 1760.
+They had six children, of whom three survived infancy: José, John, and Mariana Vitória.
+The death of King Joseph in 1777 placed Maria, then 42 years old, on the throne.
+Her husband Peter was nominally king alongside her as Peter III.

 Upon ascending the throne, Maria dismissed her father's powerful chief minister, Sebastião José de Carvalho e Melo, 1st Marquis of Pombal.
 The early part of Maria's reign witnessed growth in Portugal's economy.
 Maria had a number of national buildings constructed and renovated, leading to the completion of the Palace of Queluz and the inauguration of the Palace of Ajuda and other new monuments.
 The death of her husband in 1786, followed by the deaths in 1788 of her eldest son, José, and her confessor Inácio de São Caetano, caused the queen to develop clinical depression.
-Her second son, João, then served as prince regent.
+Her second son, John, then served as prince regent.
 With Napoleon's European conquests, Maria and her court moved to the Portuguese colony of Brazil in 1807.
 After Brazil was elevated to a kingdom in 1815, Maria became Queen of the United Kingdom of Portugal, Brazil and the Algarves.
-Upon her death in 1816, she was succeeded by her son Dom João VI.
+Upon her death in 1816, she was succeeded by her son Dom John VI.